jecki/DHParser/documentation_src/manuals/03_transform.rst

 * :py:func:`~transform.change_name`: Changes the name of the node.

-* :py:func:`~transform.flatten`: "Flattens" a node by replacing all of its children that are not leave nodes and which fulfil a given critrion by that child's children.
+* :py:func:`~transform.flatten`: "Flattens" a node by replacing all of its children that are not leave nodes and which fulfill a given criterion by that child's children.
 The default criterion is :py:func:`~transform.is_anonymous`.
 Example: ``(expr (term "5") (:OneOrMore (PLUS "+") (term "4") (MINUS "-") (term "3")))`` -> ``(expr (term "5") (PLUS "+") (term "4") (MINUS "-") (term "3"))``